 Genetics can cause your French Bulldog to be aggressive.

 Reckless breeding is yet another major cause of aggression.
-This characteristic is partly inherited, and if you breed two dangerous dogs, their descendants will more than likely show the aggressive behavior at a particular stage.
+This characteristic is partly inherited, and if you breed two dangerous dogs, their descendants will more than likely show aggressive behaviour at a particular stage.

-A way to avoid purchasing an aggressive dog is to buy a puppy that isn’t aggressive Always buy from reputable breeders who can show you the parents and their temperament to you.
+A way to avoid purchasing an aggressive dog is to buy a puppy that isn’t aggressive.
+Always buy from reputable breeders who can show you the parents and their temperament.

 How French Bulldogs Express Aggression